orange-protocol/orange-provider-wrapper/doc/proxy_providers.md

 - User Address: the default address of logged in user.
 - Twitter Handle: the Twitter handle of logged in user.(if binded)
 - Discord ID: the Discord ID of logged in user.(if binded)
+- Customer Value: any customer string value. (for example: "etheraum" or "eth")

 #### Parameter Schema & Output Schema
 schema of the input parameter and output data, used for match dataset and module.(module's parameter schema should exactly match the dataset's output schema)